pavlotsyhanok/medusa-plasmic-storefront/README.md

 # Plasmic Storefront for Medusa JS
 This repository hosts a NextJS storefront designed for seamless integration with Medusa, an open-source headless e-commerce engine.
 It leverages Plasmic, an open-source visual builder studio for React, allowing for easy visual edits and customization of the storefront.

-**Plasmic Studio Project:** https://studio.plasmic.app/projects/kZYdLdyCWduEwLJ51vftX9 (runs only when with localhost, read instructions!)
+**Plasmic Studio Project:** https://studio.plasmic.app/projects/kZYdLdyCWduEwLJ51vftX9 (runs only with `http://localhost:3000`, read instructions!)

 ## ⚠️ Project Status